afrizal-id/create-swapfile/README.md

-# Create swapfile for Linux server
+# Create swapfile on Linux server
 Scripts to simple create swapfile for your Linux servers

 # How to create swap file?